This section describes the needed interaction between the LwM2M carrier library and the user application.

 This is shown in the nRF9160: LwM2M carrier sample.

-Following are the various LwM2M carrier library events:
+Following are the various LwM2M carrier library events that are also listed in

 This event indicates that the carrier library has been successfully initialized.
 Modem library is initialized and can be used.
-See Requirements and application limitations).
-The application can now attach to the network.
+See Requirements and application limitations.

 This event indicates that the bootstrap sequence is complete, and that the device is ready to be registered.